devpro/puppet-beginner-training/readme.md

 ### Check initial setup is ok

-You don't need to load your files on the Puppet master to test it, you can and should do it before by running `puppet apply` command.
+You don't need to load your files on the Puppet master to test and validate them.
+On the contrary, you can and you _should_ do it before, by running `puppet apply` command.

 ```bash
 puppet apply --modulepath="modules;site" --hiera_config="hiera.yaml" .\manifests\site.pp
 ```

-In case of puppet unknown, even in starting a new DOS window, restart your computer.
+In case of puppet "unknown", even in starting a new DOS window, restart your computer.

 You should see something like this: